MagicalKingdoms.com > Disney Cruise Line > Ports of Call > Nassau Activities

 The beautiful Blue Lagoon Island is home to Dolphin Encounters, which offers a basic dolphin encounter program, or swim-with-the-dolphins program.
 In the swim program, you get the unique opportunity for some playful, educational interaction with these wonderful animals.
 Your program begins with a fun orientation, briefly covering the natural history of dolphins, animal training techniques, ocean conservation and Watchable Wildlife Guidelines.
 Once in the water in your lifejacket, experience the joy of a dolphin kiss and fall in love with their gentleness as you hug a dolphin in your arms.
 Dance and sing with your dolphin then marvel at the dolphin's strength as you are propelled across the water in the finale behavior --- the footpush!

-Cost includes round-trip boat transportation from Paradise Island Ferry Terminal to Blue Lagoon Island, with four departure times per day.
-For more details and to book click here.
+Cost includes round-trip boat transportation from Paradise Island Ferry Terminal to Blue Lagoon Island (takes approx 20 minutes), with four departure times per day.

 Cable Beach